aleballabio/kh-project/README.md

 Remember to allow the <b>Autoplay</b> since it blocks the audios.
 If you have experience with Autoplay or know how to fix these problems,  please let me know.

+Mobile Versione is not supported, but it will soon be.

 <br/>

 ---